Leo van Veen

-Leo van Veen (/nl/; born 6 June 1946) is a Dutch former footballer who played as a forward or defender.
+Leo van Veen (/nl/; 6 June 1946 – 8 July 2026) was a Dutch footballer who played as a forward or defender.
 During his career he played for FC Utrecht, Los Angeles Aztecs, Ajax Amsterdam and RKC Waalwijk, making 555 appearances in the Eredivisie and scoring 174 goals.
 Later on he became a football manager.

+Van Veen died of complications from Alzheimer's disease on 8 July 2026, at the age of 80.